Blue Flame vs Yellow Flame vs Red Flames – Gas Flame Color

 It is essential that gas appliances are correctly installed and serviced every two years, to maintain good combustion and safe, efficient operation.

-How Does a Blue Gas Flame Colour Save You Money?
+How Does a Blue Flame Colour Mean You Save Money?

 This indicates that the gas is being burned efficiently without any unburned and wasted gas.